in6kPythonDev/open-action/INSTALL.rst

-    2.3 Link the 'lib' app into the Askbot installation 2.4 Link the 'askbot_extensions' app into the Askbot installation 2.5 Link the 'oa_social_auth' app into the Askbot installation
+    2.3 Link the 'lib' app into the Askbot installation 2.4 Link the 'askbot_extensions' app into the Askbot installation 2.5 Link the 'oa_social_auth' app into the Askbot installation 2.6 Link the 'external_resource' app into the Askbot installation

 3. Install django-social-auth (pip install django-social-auth)